The Malka Penn Award for Human Rights in Children’s Literature

 Award Details

-Submissions are now invited for the 2023 Malka Penn Award for Human Rights in Children’s Literature.
-The winning book of the 2023 Malka Penn Award will be announced in the spring of 2023 and a ceremony will be held in the fall of 2023 at The Dodd Center for Human Rights in Storrs, Connecticut.
-The award winner will receive a bronze medallion and certificate and will be invited to deliver an address to UConn's faculty, students, and the broader community.
-A committee of UConn faculty, staff, and community members select one award winner each year in addition to honorary books as applicable.
+Submissions are now invited for the 2026 Malka Penn Award for Human Rights in Children’s Literature.
+The winning books of the 2026 Malka Penn Award will be announced in the summer of 2026 and a ceremony will be held in the fall of 2026 at The Dodd Center for Human Rights in Storrs, Connecticut.
+The award winners will receive a bronze medallion and certificate and will be invited to deliver an address to UConn's faculty, students, and the broader community.
+A committee of UConn faculty, staff, and community members select award winners each year in addition to honorary books as applicable.

 Eligibility